DSR-RHIT/me447-visualizing-data/cm/cm105-data-joins.md

 <img src="images/cm105-unnamed-chunk-20-1.png" width="70%" />

-Not all populations are present at all instuitutions, so I’ll do a recount, this time omitting institution.
-Cy eliminating this category, I can use race and sex separately.
+Not all populations are present at all institutions, so I’ll do a recount, this time omitting institution.
+By eliminating this category, I can use race and sex separately.

 ``` r